Web3-Builders-Alliance/Solana-Setup-Tool/README.md

 `npm update -g solana-setup`

 ### Contributing
-If you're interested in contributing to Solana Setup, please feel free to submit a pull request on the GitHub repository [here](https://github.com/DegenMunsy/solana-setup).
+If you're interested in contributing to Solana Setup, please feel free to submit a pull request on the Web 3 Builders Alliance GitHub repository.

 ### Requests
 Want to see more packages or functions added to the tool?
-Contact @cashmunsy on twitter and let him know what you want to see solana-setup add next.
+Contact @comebuidlwithus on twitter and let us know what you want to see solana-setup add next.

 License
 Solana Setup is licensed under the ISC license.